-- clear down a Selcall call if the radio is alerting; - cancel deferred calling if it is in progress; - take the RU out of emergency mode if the radio is currently in the AEmergency Tx Rx cycles@, - cancel any Selcall call retries. - When [CANCEL_TYPE] = 1, the CANCEL command will delete last received SDM data.
+- clear down a Selcall call if the radio is alerting; - cancel deferred calling if it is in progress; - take the RU out of emergency mode if the radio is currently in the AEmergency Tx Rx cycles=; - cancel any Selcall call retries. - 2.
+When [CANCEL_TYPE] = 1, the CANCEL command will delete last received SDM data.
 If there is no valid SDM data, it will do nothing. - 3.
-Note that in order to keep the compatibility with T2000 CCI, the CANCEL command with no parameter will execute the same as the cancelling call ([CANCEL_TYPE] = 0). - 4.
-Examples of a CANCEL command would be:

-c0100C This message specifies a cancel call command. c003D This message also specifies a cancel call command. c0110B This message specifies a delete SDM command.
+Examples of a CANCEL command would be: - c0100CThis message specifies a cancel call command.c0110BThis message specifies a delete SDM command.